Twistor Constructions for Higher-spin Extensions of (Self-dual) Yang-Mills: Twistor constructions for HS-SDYM and HS-YM

 \subsection{HS-YM and its twistor action}

-In the same spirit as the Yang-Mills and the $\Ncal=4$ SYM examples, we can try to perturb the action of HS-SDYM by adding a $\psi^2$ term to see whether we can obtain an action that is a higher-spin extension of the Yang-Mills one.
+Similar to the case of Yang-Mills theory, we can try to perturb the action of HS-SDYM by adding a $\psi^2$ term to see whether we can obtain an action that is a higher-spin extension of the Yang-Mills one.
 Let us consider the following action

 As in the case of Yang-Mills, one can solve for $\psi$ in terms of $F$ and plug it back in.
 Then, the action for the higher-spin extension of Yang-Mills reads